 We are a graduate school: The New York campus is home to the Rabbinical Program, the Debbie Friedman School of Sacred Music, the New York School of Education, and programs leading to the Doctor of Ministry, Master of Arts in Judaic Studies, and Doctor of Hebrew Letters degrees.
 Through our consortium agreements, students can also take courses and utilize the libraries at New York University as well as the Jewish Theological Seminary, Union Theological Seminary, and several other seminaries.

 We are a professional school: Our faculty include New York’s leading rabbis, cantors and educators who share their professional expertise in and out of the classroom every week, driven by a passion for our mission.
 With so many opportunities for fieldwork (in synagogues, universities, hospitals, national organizations, and more), our students can selectively explore a wide variety of possibilities as they prepare for their careers.
-Through opportunities like the Tisch Fellows Program and the Be Wise Fellowship in Entrepreneurship, they can augment their studies with additional funding and skills training that will help them become better leaders.
+Through opportunities like the Tisch and Star Fellows Programs and the Be Wise Fellowship in Entrepreneurship, they can augment their studies with additional funding and skills training that will help them become better leaders.

 We are a seminary: We take seriously our mandate to foster our students’ religious growth.
 Using our Chapel as a laboratory, our rabbinical and cantorial students work closely with faculty and one another to cultivate a depth of experience in prayer, and to provide meaningful liturgical worship for our entire community.
 Through the Spirituality Initiative of the New York School, all students are able to receive spiritual direction with trained professionals, and through classes, retreats and other experiences, to develop a broad range of spiritual practices, including prayer and much more, that will sustain them and help them to live in meaningful relationship with God.